 I’m back today with my October Monthly Memories.
 I actually love writing these posts up as they make me remember and sometimes realise how much I’ve enjoyed a month.
-I actually did a fair few activities this month which always boasts my mood.
+I actually did a fair few activities this month which always boosts my mood.

 This month was the 1 year gottcha anniversary of adopting Mia.
 In my Instagram post I mentioned a few of the ways in which she’s grown more confident in this past year; but here are a few more.